 - 130 g plain flour

 - Pinch salt optional

 - 120 g chorizo thinly sliced

 - Mash the potatoes.
 Use a potato ricer if possible or mash the potato then pass through a sieve.
 This gets rid of any lumps.
 Put in a mixing bowl.

-Sieve the flour onto the bowl of potato.
-Add the beaten egg.
+- Sieve the flour into the bowl of potato.
+Add the beaten egg, salt and pepper.
 Mix with a spoon so it forms a dough.

-Put a saucepan of water on to boil.
-At the same time put a little olive oil in a wok.
+- Put a saucepan of water on to boil.
+At the same time heat a wok.
 When hot, add the chorizo, stir, cooking on both sides.
-The chorizo should release oil, turning the oil red.
+The chorizo should release red oil.
 Add the garlic and tomatoes.
-Keep stirring so it doesn’t burn.
+Keep stirring so it doesn't burn.